RenderPartial vs RenderAction vs Partial vs Action in MVC Razor

 1. Renders the partial view as an HTML-encoded string.

-2. This method result can be stored in a variable, since it returns string type value.
+2. This method result can be stored in a variable since it returns a string type value.

 3. Simple to use and no need to create any action.

-4. Like RenderPartial method, Partial method is also useful when the displaying data in the partial view is already in the corresponding view model.
-For example: In a blog to show comments of an article, you can use Partial method since an article information with comments are already populated in the view model.
+4. Like the RenderPartial method, the Partial method is also useful when the displaying data in the partial view is already in the corresponding view model.
+For example: In a blog to show comments on an article, you can use the Partial method since article information with comments is already populated in the view model.

 @Html.Partial("_Comments")